AqeelMirza/LandmarkRemark/README.md

 1. Facebook Login and create User - 1.5hrs
 2. Setup Google Maps and Markers - 2hrs
 3. Save Notes and display list of Notes - 2hrs
+4. Search landmark - 1hr
-4. Testing and code optimization - 3hrs
+5. Testing and code optimization - 3hrs
-5. Comments and Documentation - 1hrs
+6. Comments and Documentation - 1hrs

 ## Screen Recording and Screenshots
 Recording of running Landmark Remark App on Google Pixel 2 can be viewed under ScreenRecording(Video) and Screenshots Folders.

+## APK
+An APK file is provided under APK folder.